LiquidGalaxyLAB/LG-AI-Voice-conversational/docs/models.md

 ### Google Cloud AI with WaveNet TTS

 The Google Cloud AI's text-to-speech API allows users to input text and get back an audio file in response, providing natural-sounding audio which can be customizable with options such as language, gender, and accent for all users to use the app.
 WaveNet was one of the first text-to-speech models that sounded natural-sounding speech, starting at Google Deepmind.
-The pricing is very feasible for our use cases, as the WaveNet model's usage is free of charge for every 1 million characters per month.
+The WaveNet model usage is free of charge for every 1 million characters per month.

 More details and official documentation can be found [here](https://cloud.google.com/text-to-speech/docs/basics).